 'value' : Encoded according to RFC-7951 but allowing the omission of the module prefix.
 The MnS Producer shall accept this shorter form of the value if it determines the overall value is unambiguous.

+Provisions for OpenAPI defined data node trees

+The format of the value for the "target" parameter shall be constructed according to the rules defined for the target URI in clause 4.2.3 of TS 32.158 [2] with "http://" omitted.

+The structure of the "value" parameter is given by the following JSON schema snippet.